james-jw/xq-promise/README.md

   promise:fork-join($promises)
 ```

+Its important to note that all callbacks will be executed in the fork they originated from.
+So in this case, opening each database and computing the windows will occur in each fork.
+If you attached an additional callback after $computer, it too would execute in its origin fork, and not the master thread.
+Amazing!

-Notice how I ensure to only open one database per thread.
+In regards to database access, or any resources for that matter.
+Notice how I ensure to only open one database per fork.
 Although this is not a strict limitation its a recommendation.

-Alternatively queue up the large resource prior to the fork and use it in the callbacks:
+As an alternatively queue up the large resource prior to the fork and use it in the callbacks:
 ```xquery
 let $largeResource := doc('...') let $compute :=  function ($res) {